TEAM BUILDING IN PHU QUOC

 Situated by the mouth of the Duong Dong River, Dinh Cau Rock is considered the symbol of Phu Quoc where sand, sea, sun and stone blend in perfect harmony.
 It is not only an odd-shaped scenic beauty but also a quaint sacred holy place.
 From the beach, climbing up 30 stone steps is to a small shrine called Thach Son Dien built in the 17th century and undergone many restorations.
 Inside the shrine, there are statues to worship Uncle Tai – red shirt, Uncle Quy – blue shirt and an inscription of the Goddess in Chinese characters.
 As gods, Uncle Tai and Uncle Quy rule over the waters and can save boats while in distress.
 Before each fishing trip or on the occasion of the New Year, the fishermen come to the shrine to burn incense to pray for peace and happiness.
 At the top, not only visit the shrine and listen to interesting folk stories, visitors also feel the gentle sea breeze, watch sunset over the eroded rock formation and enjoy a peaceful view of the Duong Dong River.

-Dinh Cau Night Market is a 300-metre pedestrian street with many stalls and tents set up along Vo Thi Sau Street about 5-minute walk from Dinh Cau Rock.
-After sunset, the street takes on a new look with hundreds of bright neon lights, diverse seafood selection curled up with aromatic grilling fumes and the bustling greetings of enthusiastic hawkers.
+It’s the most famous night market in Phu Quoc because of its uniqueness on the island.
+About 5 minutes’ walk from Dinh Cau, Phu Quoc night market is mainly on Bach Dang street running along Duong Dong River with a total length of about 500m.
+After sunset, the street takes on a new look with hundreds of stalls and tents illuminated by neon lights, diverse seafood selection curled up with aromatic grilling fumes and the bustling greetings of enthusiastic hawkers.
 There are about 100 stalls, more than half of which serve fresh seafood, street snacks and drinks, the rest are souvenirs, even “pearls”.
-Squid, sea snails, scallops, shrimps, crabs, flower crabs, etc. sparkle on thick ice trays and live fish, lobsters, etc. are raised in large tanks with prices listed in front of every stall.
-The food here always attracts gourmets because of fresh and various seafood, eye-catching display, on-site processing, acceptable price and fun atmosphere.
-This is a must-visit place for travelers when coming to Phu Quoc Island.
+Squid, sea snails, scallops, tiger shrimps, crabs, flower crabs, urchins and even lobsters… expose sparklingly on ice trays or swim widely in the big tanks… All of them have a price listed before each item.
+The food here always attracts gourmets because of the wide variety of seafood, freshness like in the sea, eye-catching display, on-site processing, affordable price and fun atmosphere.
+This is a rendezvous for those who look for street food or want to buy exotic souvenirs in Phu Quoc Island.

 Pagodas in Phu Quoc